lichia/dish/README.rst

 on the pipeline that cause something to happen to each job. dish handles distributing the work across your cluster and making it fault-tolerant.
-Under the hood this is achieved using ipython-cluster-helper_, so dish should support all the resource schedulers that it does.
+Under the hood this is achieved using ipython-cluster-helper_ to start a temporary IPython cluster via job submission to a resource scheduler, so dish should support all the resource schedulers that ``cluster_helper`` does.

 Constructing a simple Pipeline might look like: